wesleycamargo/azure-docs.pt-br/articles/resource-manager-troubleshoot-deployments-powershell.md

 <properties
-   pageTitle="Exibir operações de implantação com o PowerShell | Microsoft Azure" description="Descreve como usar o Azure PowerShell para detectar e corrigir problemas de implantação do Resource Manager." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
+   pageTitle="View deployment operations with PowerShell | Microsoft Azure" description="Describes how to use the Azure PowerShell to detect issues from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"